 This prompted a sensitivity analysis of the methods to the minimum flows recorded by the flow meters, particularly since the potential for error in flow measurement is more prominent (on a percent flow basis) during minimum flows (Mitchell and Stevens, 2005; Den Herder, 1995).
-Testing sensitivity in a mid-size basin (ADF of 0.38 mgd) that produces moderate to high BI of about 40%, a potential error in MDF of 30% resulted in changes to computed BI values of 16%, 15%, and 11% for the Min Factor, Wastewater Production, and Stevens-Schutzbach methods, respectively.
-In fact, the Min Factor method produces negative values for BI in the event the measured MDF error exceeds -60% (lower than actual).
-In this same basin, the Wastewater Production method starts to produce negative BI values if the MDF error exceeds 75% low.
-This suggests that the Stevens-Schutzbach equation is better suited to basins that produce low MDF values or MDF values that are of lower confidence.
-Figure 7 depicts the relationship between MDF error vs. error in calculated BI for each of the three empirical methods.
+Varying degrees of error were introduced to the MDF values using each of the three empirical BI estimating methods in evaluating a mid-size basin (ADF of 0.38 mgd) that produced moderate to high BI of about 40%.
+Figure 7 depicts the relationship between MDF error vs. error in calculated BI using each of the three empirical methods.
+This suggests that the Stevens-Schutzbach equation (the lower green curve in the figure) is better suited to basins that produce low MDF values or MDF values that are of lower confidence.

-There appears to be a good correlation between increasing basin size and increasing divergence in BI estimates among the three methods.
+Figure 6 reveals that each of the three empirical methods yield similar BI estimates for some basins (e.g. the highest BI basin in Figure 6) while BI estimates among the three methods are significantly different in other basins (e.g. the fifth highest BI basin in Figure 6).
+By comparing basin size vs. degree of divergence in BI estimates among the three methods, a reasonable correlation is observed.
 Figure 8 depicts a plot of basin sizes vs. maximum divergence among the three methods.
 This chart indicates that the methods converge as basin size decreases below an ADF of 0.5 mgd.
 For basins with an ADF of 1.0 mgd or more, the three methods are divergent by generally around 15% to 20%.